Systema Naturae: Taxonomy

 In his Imperium Naturæ, Linnaeus established three kingdoms, namely Regnum Animale, Regnum Vegetabile and Regnum Lapideum.
 This approach, the Animal, Vegetable and Mineral Kingdoms, survives until today in the popular mind, notably in the form of parlour games: "Is it animal, vegetable or mineral?"
 The classification was based on five levels: kingdom, class, order, genus, and species.
 While species and genus was seen as God-given (or "natural"), the three higher levels were seen by Linnaeus as constructs.
 The concept behind the set ranks being applied to all groups was to make a system that was easy to remember and navigate, a task which most say he succeeded in.

 Linnaeus's work had a huge impact on science; it was indispensable as a foundation for biological nomenclature, now regulated by the Nomenclature Codes.
 Two of his works, the first edition of the Species Plantarum (1753) for plants and the 10th edition of the Systema Naturæ (1758), are accepted to be among the starting points of nomenclature.
 Most of his names for species and genera were published at very early dates, and thus take priority over those of other, later authors.
 In zoology there is one exception, which is a monograph on Swedish spiders, Svenska Spindlar, published by Carl Clerck in 1757, so the names established there take priority over the Linnean names.
-His exceptional importance to science was less in the value of his taxonomy, more his deployment of skillful young students abroad to collect specimens.
+His exceptional importance to science was less in the value of his taxonomy, more in his deployment of skilful young students abroad to collect specimens.
 At the close of the 18th century, his system had effectively become the standard for biological classification.